by Rachel Nicolson, Emily Turnbull, Dora Banyasz, Billy Hade and Lia Mikaelian · 8 April 2025

 How is the company assessing and managing modern slavery risks in its operations and supply chain?

 Companies are required to report annually on actions taken to assess and manage modern slavery risks in their operations and supply chains, including in relation to due diligence and grievance mechanisms.
 A company's approach to assessing and managing modern slavery risks should be informed by the UNGPs.
-As the MSA continues to be an area of focus by which the Government will seek to strengthen Australia's approach to combatting modern slavery, boards should continue to monitor developments and consider whether any uplift is required to existing frameworks and policies, as well as their implementation.
+As the MSA continues to be an area of focus by which the Government will seek to strengthen Australia's approach to combating modern slavery, boards should continue to monitor developments and consider whether any uplift is required to existing frameworks and policies, as well as their implementation.

 What are the risks to be aware of?